John's Song

 Does my sister still resent me

-Now that I must wear a rose
+Now that I must wear the rose

 Well I hope that this letter